 also have elevated risk of comorbidities such as type 2 diabetes,

 Southeast Asian ethnic group and BMI (Vietnamese, Thai, Filipino, Indonesian, Malaysian)

 In a study of the Thai population, waist circumference was shown to be a better predictor of diabetes than BMI.
 This may be because most studies evaluating the association of BMI with mortality risks have been conducted on populations of European descent (Caucasians).

 According to a multi-ethnic study in Singapore, Malay populations had a higher body fat percentage than Caucasians at an equivalent BMI.
-Data suggested that average amount of body fat in Caucasians with obesity (BMI 30), could be found in Malays with a BMI of 27.
+Data suggested that average amount of body fat in obese Caucasians (BMI 30), could be found in Malays with a BMI of 27.

 Pacific Islander ethnic group and BMI

 Certain Pacific Islander populations have lower body fat percentages compared to Caucasians at the same BMI, though this is not the case for all populations considered to be ‘Pacific Islander’.